LaTeXing/LaTeXing-Documentation/guide/commands.md

 window with a list of all the required tools and the total status of your system.

+## Clean Temporary Output Dictionary

+Clean the whole temporary output directory which is used in output directory mode 2.

+# Clean up (Remove) all Nonessential Files

+Remove all nonessential files from previous builds, search search path depends on your output directory settings.

 ## Lookup TeX Symbol

 Opens the browser at [detexify.kirelabs.org][detexify], on this website you